 X-rays

-An X-ray is a quick and painless test.
+A radiograph, commonly known as an X-ray is a quick and painless test.
 It uses radiation to take pictures of the inside of your body.
-X-rays can be used to help diagnose and treat medical conditions and injuries such as broken bones.
+X-rays can be used to help diagnose and treat medical conditions.
+It’s often the first test to be used if you have symptoms that need urgent investigation.

 About X-rays

-In an X-ray, a machine sends beams of radiation (called X-rays) through the part of your body to be tested.
+In an X-ray, a machine sends beams of radiation (called X-rays) through the part of your body being tested.
 The beams are picked up by a detector, which converts them into a black and white image.

 X-rays are absorbed differently by different parts of your body.
-Dense (very solid) structures, such as your bones, absorb X-rays and appear light grey on the image.
-X-rays pass straight through less dense structures, like your air-filled lungs.
-This means they show up as dark grey or black on the image.
-Some types of X-ray tests use a special dye called a contrast medium to show up certain organs, tissues or blood vessels.
+Dense (very solid) structures, such as your bones and teeth, absorb X-rays and appear white or light grey on the image.
+Less dense structures such as your air-filled lungs absorb fewer X-rays so show up dark grey or black.

 X-rays can be used to take images of almost any part of your body.
-Doctors will use the images to find out what’s wrong or help to diagnose a condition.
+Doctors will use the images to help diagnose a condition.

-• Lung conditions, such as pneumonia, fluid on your lungs and lung cancer.
+• Chest X-rays can also help identify lung conditions, such as pneumonia, fluid on your lungs, and lung cancer.

 • Teeth decay and infections.
 Dentists use X-ray images to help them to find and treat dental problems.

-Doctors can also use X-rays to locate objects that you may have swallowed, and to check the position of medical devices such as a catheter or needle.
-They can also use X-rays to provide ‘real-time’ images to help guide medical procedures.
+Doctors can also use X-rays to locate objects that you may have swallowed, such as fishbones.
+They can also use them to check the position of medical devices, such as a catheter or needle.
+X-rays can also provide ‘real-time’ images to help guide medical procedures.

 Special X-ray techniques

-There are also certain specialised tests that use X-ray.
+There are other, more specialised tests that use X-ray.
 These include the following.

-• DEXA (dual-energy X-rays absorptiometry) scans.
-These use a low dose of X-ray to measure bone density.
+• DEXA (dual-energy X-ray absorptiometry) scans.
+These use a low dose of X-ray to look at the strength of your bones.
 They can check for a condition called osteoporosis, which is when your bones start to become weaker.

 • Mammogram.
 This is a special type of X-ray to examine your breasts, and check for signs of breast cancer.